meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

   deriving anyclass (Rank2.Foldable)
 ```

 Let's unpack what's going on here.
 The `Model` is an array of integers that we'll use to simulate a FIFO queue.
-There are three `Command`s - we can `Push` an integer onto the queue, `Pop` something off of the queue (either nothing or an integer), and `AskLength` to the queue.
+There are three `Command`s - you can `Push` an integer onto the queue, `Pop` something off of the queue (either nothing or an integer), and `AskLength` to the queue.
 The `Response`s to these three commands are confirming that a value has been `Pushed`, telling us the integer that has been `Popped` and `TellLength`.

 It is not necessary to have a one-to-one correspondance between commands and responses.
 Haskell's pattern matching will allow us to define the function for any valid command/response pair.

 The calls to `deriving` are not necessary for now, but they become necessary when the state machine is used in a property-based test.
 For example, `ToExpr` and `Generic` allow for pretty printing to the console, and `Rank2.Traversable` allows the commands to be iterated over.
 I found this to be the trickiest part of the `quickcheck-state-machine` API, as there is currently no way to know this aside from reading the tests.
 My recommendation would be to copy-and-paste the language extensions and `deriving` clauses from the [finished tutorial's GitHub page](https://github.com/meeshkan/quickcheck-state-machine-example) when building your own state machine.

-## Defining our queue
+## Defining my queue

 Here is a FIFO queue for integers that reads and writes the queue to the file system.
 Each integer is separated by a colon: